Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 4.8.
 Write a program that read mark and display pass or fail 4.9.
 Write a program that read mark and display result in grade 4.10.
-Write a program that read any year and display its leap year or not 4.11.
-Write a program that read three numbers a,b,c and determine the roots of the quadratic equation:
+Write a program that read any year and display its leap year or not
-			ax^2 + bx + c = 0

-4.12.
+4.11.
 Write the code to check whether an input alphabet is a vowel or not.
 Both lower-case and upper-case should
       be checked

+4.12.
+Write a C program to input any character and check whether it is alphabet, digit or special character

 4.13.
+Write a C program to check whether a character is uppercase or lowercase alphabet

+4.14.
 Write a C program to generate a simple arithmetic calculator

 	hints:
 	enter two numbers: 6 5